-This Proxy Statement is furnished in connection with the solicitation of proxies for use at the 2022 Annual Meeting of Shareholders (the "Meeting") of United Security Bancshares (the "Company") to be held at the Company's corporate office at 2126 Inyo Street, Fresno, California 93721, and via a virtual webcast, on Wednesday, May 18, 2022, at 6:00 p.m.
-(PDT), and at any and all postponements or adjournments thereof.
-This year's Meeting will include a virtual meeting format in addition to the in person meeting.
-You will be able to participate in the Meeting online and submit your questions during the meeting by visiting the unique link provided in the email confirmation received after registering at register.proxypush.com/UBFO (the "Webcast").
+This Proxy Statement is furnished in connection with the solicitation of proxies for use at the 2023 Annual Meeting of Shareholders (the "Meeting") of United Security Bancshares (the "Company") to be held at the Company's corporate office at 2126 Inyo Street, Fresno, California 93721, on Wednesday, May 17, 2023, at 6:00 p.m.
+PDT, and at any and all postponements or adjournments thereof.